Is Selena Gomez A Clingy Girlfriend To The Weeknd? Here’s What Body Language Expert Thinks

 A post shared by Selena Gomez News (@stunningselenamg) on

-So far, Selena Gomez and The Weeknd have not officially confirmed the real score between them but based on their actions, it’s pretty obvious they’re more than just friends.
+So far, Selena Gomez and The Weeknd have not officially confirmed the real score between them but based on their body language, it’s pretty obvious they’re more than just friends.

 [Featured Image by Mark Davis/Getty Images]